ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 > The `attribute_created_at` will automatically add a field with the creation date<br>
 > The `attribute_attachment` is a special attribute that integrates the elasticsearch-mapper-attachment plugin: it can index various type of contenTs, like html, pdf, word, excel etc.

-{% see 4.4.3#class_methods Flex::ActiveModel Attributes %}
+{% see 4.4.3#class_methods Elastics::ActiveModel Attributes %}

-Now we must add the `FlexDocPage` to the `flex_active_models` array in the `config/initializers/flex.rb`, because flex needs to know it in order to create the index/indices:
+Now we must add the `ElasticsDocPage` to the `elastics_active_models` array in the `config/initializers/elastics.rb`, because elastics needs to know it in order to create the index/indices:

 {% highlight ruby %}
-config.flex_active_models |= [ FlexDocPage ]
+config.elastics_active_models |= [ ElasticsDocPage ]
 {% endhighlight %}

 Create the index with the rake task:

 {% highlight bash %}
-$ rake flex:index:create
+$ rake elastics:index:create
 {% endhighlight %}

 ## Crawler

-Now we can create the rake task that will crawl the `flex-doc` site and will index its content.
+Now we can create the rake task that will crawl the `elastics-doc` site and will index its content.
 Just create the file `lib/tasks/crawler.rake` and paste the following content in it:

 {% highlight ruby %}
-desc 'Crawl and index the Flex Doc Site'
+desc 'Crawl and index the Elastics Doc Site'

-task :index_flex_doc => :environment do
+task :index_elastics_doc => :environment do
-  puts "Crawling The Flex Doc site:"
+  puts "Crawling The Elastics Doc site:"
   # we want to delete all the pages we eventually already have in the index, so they will be fresh each time we re-crawl
-  FlexDocPage.delete
+  ElasticsDocPage.delete

-  Anemone.crawl('http://ddnexus.github.io/flex/', :verbose => true) do |anemone|
+  Anemone.crawl('http://elastics.github.io/elastics/', :verbose => true) do |anemone|

     anemone.on_every_page do |page|
       # index only the successful html pages with some content